ARBUCHELI/FEND-WEATHER-JOURNAL-APP/README.md

 ## Extras
 * The project fetch information from the OpenWeatherMap website's API.
 * The project is part of the educational curriculum of the Front End Developer Nanodegree offered by Udacity.
+* The project was created using starter code provided by Udacity.

 ## Author
 Andres R. Bucheli